courtois-neuromod/anat.freesurfer/doc/flatmaps.md

 ------------
 **Step 6.
 Visualize functional data in pycortex**

-Here is an example of how to visualize a functional volume on a flat map in ``pycortex``.
+Here is an example of how to visualize a functional volume on a flat map in pycortex.
 For simplicity, I'm loading the mean epi volume (``ref.nii.gz``) that was used to compute the transformation from volume to surface.
-It's not a particularly informative map, but it's a quick way to test whether volumes are loading properly into ``pycortex`` and gain familiarity with the interface.
+It's not a particularly informative map, but it's a quick way to test whether volumes are loading properly into pycortex and gain familiarity with the interface.

 In your shell, set the ``SUBJECTS_DIR`` variable to your Freesurfer data directory
 ```bash